project-chip/connectedhomeip/examples/lighting-app/k32w/README.md

 enabling Bluetooth LE advertising for a predefined period of time.
 Also, pushing this button starts the NFC emulation by writing the onboarding information in the NTAG.

+### No expansion board

+In case the **OM15082** Expansion board is not attached to the DK6 board, the functionality of LED D2 and LED D3 is taken over by LED DS2, respectively LED DS3, which can be found on the DK6 board.

+Also, by long pressing the **USERINTERFACE** button, the factory reset action will be initiated.

 <a name="building"></a>